fuzhanrahmanian/Object_detection_in_an_urban_environment/README.md

 ## Description

 This Project is part of Data Science Nanodegree Program by Udacity.
-The goal of the project is to deploy a model with different hyperparameters and augmentations to train a neural network for detecting and classifying objects.This deployment is done using tensorflow object detection API for detecting 3 classes of vehicles, pedestrians and cyclists.
+The goal of the project is to deploy a model with different hyperparameters and augmentations to train a neural network for detecting and classifying objects which is one of the crucial subject in autonomous driving.
+This deployment is done using tensorflow object detection API for detecting 3 classes of vehicles, pedestrians and cyclists.